charithjdesilva/Face-detection-system/Self Documentation.md

 Introduction to the System

 First we have to detect the face.
-TO that we use HOG(Histogram of Oriented Gradients) method.
+To achieve that we use HOG(Histogram of Oriented Gradients) method.

 Then we draw a bounding box around the face.